carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

    -  How are Instructors sharing roles/responsibilities?
 Is there a designated “lead Instructor”, or will you act as co-Instructors?

--  Participants discuss instructor training checkout (5 minutes)
+-  Participants discuss Instructor Training checkout (5 minutes)

    -  Questions about checkout procedure, lessons, or workshop organisation?